mv5/dogwalker-demo/README.md

+This is a demo for a dogwalker app where users can register, submit their details, and see other users details as icons and popups on a map

+It uses react, redux, firebase and google maps api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>